Table of Contents

 However, businesses should carefully consider the terms of a reverse-factoring agreement.
 Some arrangements come with covenants that force the disclosure of proprietary information or require that the business factor all of their invoices with the SCF provider.
 In that case, factoring may be a better option because it allows the business to maintain control over its affairs.

 Factoring is the purchase of an asset (accounts receivable), not a loan.
 As such, it does not increase the amount of the business’s debt and does not require a long-term commitment.
 A loan, on the other hand, increases the business’s debt burden and requires the payment of interest that can eat into a company’s cash flow for several years.
-SMEs may also have a harder time qualifying for loans that ask for minimum credit scores and require collateral as well as numerous financial and legal documents.
-Factoring, on the other hand, relies on the credit score of the business’s clients and requires dramatically less paperwork.
+SMEs may also have a harder time qualifying for loans that require collateral as well as numerous financial and legal documents.
+Factoring, on the other hand, relies on the credit history of the business’s clients and requires dramatically less paperwork.

 Actually, it depends on the arrangement the business has with the factoring company.
 Fees for a recourse arrangement may be lower than for a non-recourse one, since the factor is taking on less risk.
 Additionally, fees and reserve rates may be lower for types of businesses that have a lower probability of invoices being disputed.
 These more reliable businesses include trucking or staffing companies, and they also normally have a higher advance rate than retailers, for example.
 For more details, see our Small Business Factoring page.